OcraM17/EngagementGNN/README.md

 <p align="center">
 <img src="imgs/teaser.png"/>

-### Dataset links

-Here you can find the datasets we used for TweetGage:
-- [Network of posts](https://drive.google.com/file/d/1JPKHXMzO6K-ZKKJq_5l4U_irlVCxuyEf/view): pickle file that can be loaded with networkx using the read_gpickle function
-- [Tweets](https://drive.google.com/file/d/1jcMsKzeaHRVEMryt-agqyBrpN6ABvg4I/view): tweets dataset including BERT embedding and the features used by TweetGage

 ### Requirements
 In order to replicate our results you can create an environment via Anaconda and install the required packages using pip
 ```